 This is where you can show, hide and rearrange the white boxes on your screen and really customize the flow and look of everything.
 Play with the options, save, and click the View Landing Page button to see what you prefer best.

 C. Banner Image

 A banner image is highly recommended.
-If you added a background image already, our suggestion is to create a clear-background banner which contains the title (and tagline) of the campaign, usually in a white color.
+If you added a background image already, our suggestion is to create a clear-background banner that contains the title (and tagline) of the campaign, usually in a white color.
 You can create this using Canva (paid version) - they have plenty of modern and attractive fonts from which to choose.
 You can also use Canva (free version) to create a banner image with a color or image, and Canva has some free patterns and stock images you can use insert from their dashboard.
 (See here for more cheap and easy design resources for creating banners.)
-Keep in mind the Hosted Site Banner dimensions are 1050 by 262 pixels.
-If the image you upload is a different aspect ration than this, it will be cropped into (and you can adjust the cropping area).
+Keep in mind the Landing Page Banner dimensions are 1050 by 262 pixels.
+If the image you upload is a different aspect ratio than this, it will be cropped into (and you can adjust the cropping area).

 TIP: If your banner has the campaign title in it, you can hide the text-based Title of the campaign in the Homepage Elements & Layout section to avoid a redundant title.